 Ashley grew up in Jacksonville, North Carolina, with four sisters, two dogs, and a cat named Midnight.
 She earned her Bachelor of Science in Business Management from the University of South Carolina in 2008.
 She has a background in hospitality and a passion for giving clients the best possible service and quality of care.

 Ashley started at AHBC as a Client Relations Specialist in 2011.
 Three years later, she became our fearless practice manager.
-Her proudest moment came in 2016 when she helped Dr. Goetz and the hospital become AAHA-certified—the highest achievable distinction bestowed by the American Animal Hospital Association for veterinary care in the country and Canada.
+Her proudest moment came in 2016 when she helped Dr. Goetz and the hospital become AAHA-accredited—the highest achievable distinction bestowed by the American Animal Hospital Association for veterinary care in the country.

 Ashley believes the best part of AHBC is our overall commitment to education, thoroughness, and cooperation.
 Supporting pet parents and pets is the best reward!
 To accomplish her goal of helping AHBC grow in our knowledge and continue building our impressive team, Ashley is taking online courses to become a Certified Veterinary Practice Manager.
 She hopes to earn this honor in early summer 2018.